C O N T E N T S

 SENIOR SEND-OFF APRIL 21 FEATURES KISSABLE PIG

 Faculty and staff are invited to attend the College of Agriculture Senior Send-off on Wednesday, April 21, in the Kildee Pavilion at 12:30 p.m.
 It’s free.
-Activities include a kiss-a-pig contest featuring the professor, adviser and ag club officer who received the most nominations.
+Activities include a kiss-a-pig contest featuring the professor, advisor and ag club officer who received the most nominations.
 The lucky contestants are Lee Burras, agronomy; Ron Deiter, economics; and Angie Pithan, Sigma Alpha.
 There also will be door prizes and a chance to win a $40 gift certificate.
 The college event is part of Senior Week, April 19-24.

 BLOCK & BRIDLE HORSE SHOW SET AT STATE FAIRGROUNDS